mvpjava/docker-swarm-development-env/README.md

 in an IDE.
 You can get access to the Java project code here ...
 "git clone https://github.com/mvpjava/java-driver-api-mongo4.git"

+You can start a Java Developer environment (with Eclipse/Spring Tool SuiteIDE, git, maven, Docker CLI) Just run the command ...

+$ ./run_sts4_ide.sh

+- When IDE open, import git project via File->Import->Git->Projects from Git (with smart import)
+- Select Clone URI --> Use the following URI: https://github.com/mvpjava/java-driver-api-mongo4.git
+- Save in directory $DOCKER_ECLIPSE_WORKSPACE_DIR"
-I have a Spring Tool Suite (STS) IDE enviroment which you can use to import the git Java project and then run a maven clean package build to get the jar file generated in the development environment.
+- When project is created then run a maven "clean package" build to get uber jar created in $ECLIPSE_WORKSPACE_DIR
-This STS IDE is run in a Docker container.
-You can run the following shell launch the IDE

-$ run_sts-ide.sh

 Once the jar is created with all its dependancies (fat/uber jar), it is then placed in a directory volume bind mounts by Docker into the JDK container.